The Chromatic Symmetric Function for Unicyclic Graphs: Introduction

 \subsection{Acknowledgments}

-This material is based on work supported by the National Science Foundation under Grant Number DMS 1916439 while the authors were participating in the Mathematics Research Communities (MRC) 2024 Summer Conference at Beaver Hollow Conference Center in Java Center, New York.
+This material is based on work supported by the National Science Foundation under Grant Number DMS-1916439 while the authors were participating in the Mathematics Research Communities (MRC) 2024 Summer Conference at Beaver Hollow Conference Center in Java Center, New York.
 We extend our thanks to the American Mathematical Society for their support.
-A. Bingham was partially supported by the grant DST/INT/RUS/RSF/P-41/2021 from the Department of Science \& Technology, Govt. of India.
-R. Orellana was partially supported NSF grant DMS-2153998.
+A. Bingham was partially supported by the grant DST/INT/RUS/RSF/P-41/2021 from the Department of Science \& Technology, Govt. of India, and FONDECYT-ANID grant 3250472.
+L. Johnston was partially supported by NSF grant DMS-2053350.
+R. Orellana was partially supported by NSF grant DMS-2153998.
+This material is also based upon work supported by the National Science Foundation, while A. Bingham, R. Orellana and J. Pan were in residence at the ICERM semester program ``Categorification and Computation in Algebraic Combinatorics'' in Fall 2025.